TrevisanGMW/gt-tools/docs/README.md

 <br>This function will delete the proxy.
 Make sure you export it first if you plan to reuse it later. </p>

 <p><h3>Step 4:</h3>
-Now that the rig has been created,  it's time to to attach it to the geometry.
+Now that the rig has been created, it is time to attach it to the geometry.
 <br><b>- Select Skinning Joints:</b>  Select only joints that should  be used when skinning the character.
 This means that it will not include end or toe joints.
 If you don't plan to include the eyes joints in the influences of the character's body, simply unselect them before skinning.
 <br><b>- Bind Skin Options:</b>  Opens the options for the function "Bind Skin" so the desired geometry can attached to the skinning joints.
 Make sure to set the option "Bind to" as "Selected Joints" to guarantee that only the desired joints are part of the influence. </p>
 <br>